Salix viminalis: Distribution and habitat

 It is commonly found by streams and other wet places.
 The exact native range is uncertain due to extensive historical cultivation; it is certainly native from central Europe east to western Asia, but may also be native as far west as southeastern England.
 As a cultivated or naturalised plant, it is widespread throughout both Britain and Ireland, but only at lower altitudes.
 It is one of the least variable willows, but it will hybridise with several other species.

-Uses
+Cultivation and uses

 Along with other related willows, the flexible twigs (called withies) are commonly used in basketry, giving rise to its alternative common name of "basket willow".
 In his History of the Peloponnesian War, the ancient historian Thucydides describes using osier in 425 BCE to construct makeshift shields.
 Cultivation and use of the common osier was common in England in the 18th and 19th century, with osier beds lining many rivers and streams.

 Other uses occur in energy forestry, effluent treatment, wastewater gardens, and cadmium phytoremediation for water purification.

 Salix viminalis is a known hyperaccumulator of cadmium, chromium, lead, mercury, petroleum hydrocarbons, organic solvents, MTBE, TCE and byproducts, selenium, silver, uranium, and zinc, and as such is a prime candidate for phytoremediation.
 For more information, see the list of hyperaccumulators.